yanir75/Java-Weighted-Graphs/README.md

 ### Add Node:
 <img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/7.png">

-In order to add a new Node to the Graph the user need to type x,y,id.<br>
+<br>In order to add a new Node to the Graph the user need to type x,y,id.<br>
 * The (x,y) representing the location of the point on the Graph.
 * The id represents an ID, each Node has an uniq ID.<br>